US Olympian Gable Steveson chases gold, pro wrestling dreams

 Steveson said Geno Petriashvili of Georgia also is a dangerous opponent who is “just as good” as Akgul.
 Petriashvili defeated Akgul to win the world championship in 2019 and is the No. 1 seed.

 “It is the Olympic Games,” Steveson said.
 “Everybody is good.
 Things can happen.
 And I’m coming for that gold medal, obviously, just like they are.
-So it’s going to be it’s going to be a battle.”
+So it’s going to be a battle.”